 What list of questions should you include in an engagement survey?

-As a starting point, here’s a list of 20 employee survey questions worth including:
+As a starting point, here’s a list of 24 employee survey questions we strongly suggest including:

 1. I am proud to work for the company